One of the many wonderful and undersung aspects of Barcelona is the public transport network.

 You can buy a T-10 [tay-dee-eth] from tobacconists, newspaper kiosks and newsagents, as well as all metro (subway) stations and all the main rail stations.

 The touch screen ticket machines at metro and rail stations are easily navigated and accept cash (but, in many cases, NOT notes/bills larger than 20€) and most debit and credit cards.

-They’re pretty reliable — I’ve only twice (in 14 years) had a problem with them — and I use a T-10 at least twice, sometimes five or six times every day during the working week.
+They’re pretty reliable — I’ve only three times (in 16 years) had a problem with them — and I use a T-10 at least twice, sometimes five or six times every day during the working week.

 Should you have a problem you can press a panic button and speak with someone who will help you.
 In larger metro and rail stations there will be staff around to help you.